-1 A. No. I note that this is a very similar argument to one addressed earlier (i.e., that the Plan 2 cannot include any programs with costs recovered through base rates).
+1 A No. I note that this is a very similar argument to one addressed earlier (i.e., that the Plan 2 cannot include any programs with costs recovered through base rates).
 OPC is again 3 conflating two related, but distinct, concepts: the Plan and the SPPCRC.
 DEF agrees it is 4 impermissible to recover SPP program costs through the SPPCRC if those same program 5 costs are also included in base rates, but DEF disagrees that the cost recovery component 6 has any bearing on the Plan's suite of programs.
-As referenced previously, DEF's SPP 7 2020 included programs with costs that were at the time being recovered through either 8 base rates or the SPPCRC - when DEF reset its base rates through the 2021 Settlement 9 Agreement, those programs being recovered through base rates were shifted to the clause 10 - but the point is, DEF does not believe the means of cost recovery controls the make-up 11 of the SPP.
-12 13 Q. Is Witness Kollen's interpretation that "Section 366.96, Fla.
-Stat., and the SPPCRC 14 Rule limit the costs eligible for recovery through the SPPCRC to incremental costs 15 net of avoided costs (savings)" accurate?
-16 A. No. Witness Kollen's interpretations are woefully inaccurate.
-Nothing in the Statute nor 17 the Rule states or implies anything remotely close to the effect of limiting the costs eligible 18 for recovery through the SPPCRC to incremental costs net of avoided costs (savings), as 19 Witness Kollen alleges.
-20 The statute and the rule sections that he cites 6 specifically require the exclusion of costs 20 The statute and the full sections that he cites specifically require the exclusion of costs 20 recovered through base rates and other clause forms of ratemaking recovery from recovery
+As referenced previously, DEF's SPP 7 2020 included programs with costs that were at the time being recovered through either 8 base rates or the SPPCRC when DEF reset its base rates through the 2021 Settlement 9 Agreement, those programs being recovered through base rates were shifted to the clause 10 - but the point is, DEF does not believe the means of cost recovery controls the make up 11 of the SPP.
+12 12 13 Q. Is Witness Kollen's interpretation that "Section 366.96, Fla.
+Stat., and the SPPCRC Q. Is Witness Kollen's interpretation that "Section 366.96, Fla.
+Stat., and the SPPCRC Rule limit the costs eligible for recovery through the SPPCRC to incremental costs 13 Q. • 13 14 Q. A.- Rule limit the costs eligible for recovery through the SPPCRC to incremental costs 13 14 15 Q. A. Rule limit the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings)" accurate?
+13 14 15 16 Q. A. Rule limit the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings)" accurate?
+No. Witness Kollen's interpretations are woefully inaccurate.
+Nothing in the Statute nor 13 14 15 16 17 Q. A. Rule limit the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings)" accurate?
+No. Witness Kollen's interpretations are woefully inaccurate.
+Nothing in the Statute nor the Rule states or implies anything remotely close to the effect of limiting the costs eligible 13 14 15 16 17 18 Q. Rule limit the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings)" accurate?
+No. Witness Kollen's interpretations are woefully inaccurate.
+Nothing in the Statute nor the Rule states or implies anything remotely close to the effect of limiting the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings), as 13 14 15 16 17 18 19 Q. Rule limit the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings)" accurate?
+No. Witness Kollen's interpretations are woefully inaccurate.
+Nothing in the Statute nor the Rule states or implies anything remotely close to the effect of limiting the costs eligible for recovery through the SPPCRC to incremental costs net of avoided costs (savings), as Witness Kollen alleges.

-6 Mr. Kollen cites section 366.96(8), Florida Statutes, and Rule 25-6.031(6)(a), Florida Administrative Code.
+6 Mr. Kollen cites section 366.96(8), Florida Statutes, and Rule 25 6.031(6)(a), Florida Administrative Code.
 See, pg.
 14, fn.
 3. Again, it is worth noting that the rule cited governs the SPPCRC, not the SPP.

-Neither the statute nor the rules limit SPP programs or program costs to only incremental costs or require a reduction for avoided costs or savings, as these concepts are simply not "double-recovery."
-Mr. Kollen is either misconstruing the purpose of these sections or is trying to expand the limitations and definition of double-recovery; both are improper and should be disregarded.
+Neither the statute nor the rules limit SPP programs or program costs to only incremental costs or require a reduction for avoided costs or savings, as these concepts are simply not "double recovery."
+Mr. Kollen is either misconstruing the purpose of these sections or is trying to expand the limitations and definition of double recovery; both are improper and should be disregarded.